shane-kercheval/data-science-template/README.md

 Common commands available from the Makefile are:

 - `make all`: The entire project can be built/ran with the simple command `make all` from the project directory, which runs all components (build virtual environments, run tests, run scripts, generate output, etc.)
+    - note that before running this command, you'll need to start the MLFlow server in another terminal window with the command `make mlflow_server`
 - `make clean`: Removes all virtual environments, python/R generated/hidden folders, and interim/processed data.
 - `make environment`: Creates python/R virtual environments and install packages from the requirements.txt/DESCRIPTION files
 - `make data`: Runs ETL scripts
 - `make exploration`: Runs exploration notebooks and generate html/md documents.
 - `make experiments`: Runs scripts which use BayesSearchCV over several models.
-- `make experiments_eval`: Runs notebooks which evaluates the performance of the BayesSearchCV and produces an html report.
-- `make final_model`: Retrains the best model from the most recent experiments on all data, and predict on test/holdout set. (not implemented yet)
+    - note that before running this command, you'll need to start the MLFlow server in another terminal window with the command `make mlflow_server`
-- `make final_eval`: Runs the notebook which shows the performance of the final model and produces an html report. (not implemented yet)
+- `make drift`: Runs the notebook which monitors drift. (not implemented yet)

 See `Makefile` for additional commands and implicit project DAG.